wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     _annual return_ means the annual return required to be made by a society pursuant to [section 103][161]

+    _applicable auditing and assurance standard_ has the same meaning as in [section 5][243] of the Financial Reporting Act 2013

     _board of directors_, in relation to a society managed by a committee of management, means that committee

     _bonus ballot_ means a ballot, held by or on behalf of a society, of eligible bonus balloting shares for the purpose of ascertaining which of the holders of those shares are entitled to receive any prizes arising in respect of those shares